glnmario/emo2vec/README.md

 #### Learning emotion-specific embeddings.

 The Hashtag Emotion Corpus is used to train three different `models`: 1d-CNN with pooling, LSTM, CNN+LSTM.
 These models are implemented with [Keras](https://keras.io/) and they try to predict an emotion label for each tweet in the corpus, thus learning *emotion-specific* word embeddings.
+All models come with their [Hyperas](http://maxpumperla.github.io/hyperas/) `optimizers`, which perform hyperparameter optimization.
 The skip-gram model with negative sampling is used to pre-train word embeddings.

-Additionally, all models come with their [Hyperas](http://maxpumperla.github.io/hyperas/) `optimizers`, which perform hyperparameter optimization.

 Paraphernalia:
 - `simple_classifier.py` is a trivial fuzzy classifier based on Emolex